-With earnings on airfare at the same 5x level for both cards, you could be swayed in favor of the Citi card by the 5x points at restaurants versus one point per dollar for the Amex — or you could be swayed the other way by the huge 10x bonus on groceries and gas the Amex has, up to $15,000, for the first six months.
+With earnings on airfare at the same 5x level for both cards, you could be swayed in favor of the Citi card by the 5x points at restaurants versus one point per dollar for the Amex — or you could be swayed the other way by the huge 10x bonus on restaurants and at small businesses that the Amex has, up to $25,000 in combined purchases, for the first six months.

 But if you value travel protections — essentially, you’ll be reimbursed for disruptions if you paid for the tickets with a card offering that benefit — then you have a clear favorite in the Amex Platinum.

 If you don’t travel frequently, or don’t plan to use the perks of either card, you likely will be better off with another card altogether.

 The Amex Platinum offers cardholders free access to its Global Lounge Collection, which includes Centurion Lounges around the world.
 You can also access Delta SkyClubs when flying Delta, on the same day of your flight.
 The card also offers access to the Priority Pass network of airport lounges worldwide, which has more than 1,000 lounges.

 On the other hand, the Citi Prestige Card only comes with complimentary Priority Pass lounge access.
 While most are less luxurious than Amex-branded lounges, Priority Pass lounges are found in far more places, and are worlds better than waiting for your flight at the gate or a noisy airport restaurant — plus food is generally free in airport lounges.